apptainer/singularity-userdocs/appendix.rst

     From: oras://registry/namespace/image:tag

 The ``From`` keyword is mandatory.
 It specifies the container to use as a base.
-Mentioning ``tag`` to refer to the version of image you want to use is mandatory.
+Also,``tag`` is mandatory that refers to the version of image you want to use.

 .. _build-localimage: